Someone who is a survivor of childhood abuse has written this page.

 The following tips are therefore helpful when dealing with any patient who seems fearful.
 Time may be an issue, especially if you work within the NHS (or a similar public health service outside the UK).
 But you may be able to implement the suggestions in the “Quick fix” paragraph (near the end of this section).
 Remember that every patient is different, and what may work for one patient may be wrong for someone else.

-Many dentists tell their patients to raise a hand/finger if they want the dentist to stop.
+Many dentists tell their patients to raise a hand or finger if they want the dentist to stop.
 Agreeing a pre-arranged signal can be re-assuring for patients.
 However, many abuse survivors find it impossible to give any kind of “stop” signal.
 They may then come across as an exceptionally compliant patient, sitting or lying completely still and not moving a muscle.

 One useful clue will be your patient’s breathing: quick shallow breaths, irregular breathing, stop/start breathing are all signs that your patient needs you to stop and take a break, even if they have not raised their hand/finger.